aleph2c/miros/doc/zero_to_one.rst

 The toaster oven spec:

 * The toaster oven will have an oven light, which can be turned on and off.
-* The toaster oven will have a heater, which can be turned off and on.
+* The toaster oven will have a heater, which can be turned on and off.
 * It will have two different heating modes, baking which can bake a potato and toasting which can toast some bread.
 * The toaster oven should start in the off state.